Boris Johnson secretly flies to meet Venezuelan autocrat Maduro - ExBulletin

 Since then, Venezuela has been under intense international pressure to hold free and fair elections.

-Tensions also escalated last year when the country claimed sovereignty over an oil and mineral-rich area in neighboring Guyana, which Guyana disputes.
+Tensions also escalated last year when the country claimed sovereignty over a disputed oil and mineral-rich area of neighboring Guyana.

-British Minister for the Americas and Caribbean David Rutley met with Guyanese President Irfaan Ali in December to highlight the British Government's support for Guyana.
+British Minister for the Americas and Caribbean David Rutley met Guyanese President Irfaan Ali in December to highlight the government's support for the former British colony.

-Lord Cameron was informed of the summit by text message, while Mr Johnson was already on his way, according to the Sunay Times, which broke the story.
+Lord Cameron was informed of the summit by text message, while Mr Johnson was already on his way, according to Sunday timewhich broke history.

 The war in Ukraine was among the topics reportedly discussed, amid fears the country was supplying weapons and military support to Russia.

-But a spokesman for Mr Johnson said the aim of the visits was to highlight the need for Venezuela to adopt a genuine democratic process.
+But a spokesman for Mr Johnson said the aim of the visit was to highlight the need for Venezuela to adopt a genuine democratic process.

 He also championed the cause of Ukrainian victory to the Venezuelan government.

-The spokesperson also said the trip would cost nothing to the British taxpayer or the Venezuelan government.
+The spokesperson also said the trip cost nothing to the British taxpayer or the Venezuelan government.

 This is not the first time that a foreign trip by the former Prime Minister has sparked controversy.